illumos/docs/docs/community/lists.md

 # Mailing Lists

 !!! danger "The Golden Rule"
     Please be respectful and civil in your communications.
+    Community participation is covered by a [code of conduct](../community/conduct.md), which all community members should read and follow.
     Harassment and other poor behavior will not be tolerated, and preventative action _will_ be taken by moderators.
-If you would like to report an incident, please contact a member of the [leadership teams](../about/leadership.md).
+If you would like to report an incident, please contact the moderation team as laid out in [the code of conduct](../community/conduct.md#enforcement).

 ## General Lists